GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/flexbox/index.md

   - jecelynyeen
 date: 2022-02-08
 #updated: YYYY-MM-DD
-description: "Learn how to use Chrome DevTools to inspect, modify and debug CSS Flexbox layouts."
+description: "Learn how to use Chrome DevTools to inspect, modify and debug CSS flexbox layouts."
 ---

 {% YouTube id='J5n2aS37rpE' %}